-Like other General Motors vans that debuted in 2005, Chevrolet bills the Uplander as a crossover sport van.
-Though it has sport utility vehicle styling cues — with a seven-passenger seating capacity, a low step-in height and sliding side doors — the Uplander isn't far removed from the minivans that GM has offered for years, but the company hopes to avoid the minivan's tame image, though.
+Chevrolet bills the Uplander as a crossover sport van.
+Though it has sport utility vehicle styling cues, its seven-passenger seating capacity, low step-in height and sliding side doors mean it isn't far removed from the minivans that GM has offered for years.
+The company hopes to avoid the minivan's tame image, though.
 The Uplander is available in regular- and extended-wheelbase models, as well as a cargo van.

 Dealers can install a Sit-N-Lift power seat that rotates and extends outward, operating via a hand-held remote control.

 Wide, prominent C-pillars are exposed, which is considered another SUV styling cue.
 The wheels measure 17 inches in diameter, and the optional roof rack has satin-finished side rails.
 Automatic rear load-leveling shock absorbers are installed.
-Riding a 121.1-inch wheelbase, the Uplander is 204 inches long overall.
+Riding on a standard 113-inch wheelbase, the Uplander is 191 inches long overall.
 Extended-length models have a 121.1-inch wheelbase and are 204 inches long overall.

 Seven occupants fit inside the Uplander, which features three rows of seats.
 The second- and third-row seats can be folded and removed.
 Bucket seats are standard in the second row, while larger captain's chairs with integrated armrests are optional.
 A second-row bench seat is not available.
 Uplevel models feature leather upholstery, and heated cushions are optional.

 The Uplander also features a flexible rear cargo system that has three dividers.
 When the third-row bench seat is folded, the seat and storage system line up to create a level load floor.
-Total cargo volume is 136.5 cubic feet with the second- and third-row seats folded and 26.9 cubic feet with all the seats up.
+Total cargo volume on extended-length models is 136.5 cubic feet with the second- and third-row seats folded and 26.9 cubic feet with all the seats up.
 Regular models have 120.1 cubic feet of total cargo volume; it's 17.7 with the seats up.
 The rear bench is split 50/50 and covered in soft vinyl.

-Foldable convenience trays sit between the first- and second-row seats.
-An overhead rail system contains integrated audio and climate controls, lighting and the backseat entertainment system.
+Optional foldable convenience trays sit between the first- and second-row seats.
+An overhead rail system contains audio and climate controls, as well as lighting and backseat entertainment system controls.
 Entertainment options include a DVD system.
 All 2008 Uplanders come standard with XM Satellite Radio.

 Under the Hood

 A 3.9-liter V-6 generates 240 hp and 240 pounds-feet of torque.
 It teams with a four-speed automatic transmission.
-Later on in the year, E85-compatible versions of the engine will be available.
+E85-compatible versions of the engine are also available.

 All-disc antilock brakes and daytime running lamps are standard, as is an electronic stability system.
 Optional side-impact airbags are installed in the first- and second-row chairs, but three-row side curtain airbags are not available.